TakiKacper/Matl-Material-Language/docs/matl_cpp_api_guide.md

 </details>

-First argument is the domain name - this name will be used inside matererials, in ``using domain (domain name)`` line.
+First argument is the domain name - this name will be used inside materials, in ``using domain (domain name)`` line.
 In this simple example we use name ``"my_domain"`` but it is suggested that you use something that represents used shading model or domain use case eg. surface-lit, postprocess, ui etc.

 The ``domain_source`` must be of type std::string.

-It is worth noting that if parsing fails domain will not be saved inside context, making it also not available for materials.
+It is worth noting that parser fails to parse the domain, it will not be saved inside the context, making it not available for materials.

-You can repeat this step multiple times to add more domains.
+You can repeat this step multiple times to add multiple domains.

 ### Parsing materials
 Once you have at least one domain loaded into your context you can attempt translating materials.